RolandHughes/ls-cs/README.md

 ### License

 This library is released under the LGPL V2.1 license.
-For more information refer to the LICENSE file provided with this project.
+For more information refer to the LICENSE directory provided with this project.

 Would like to re-license under Eclipse Public License but a lot more CopperSpice/Qt code has to disappear first.

 ### References